Europe stocks slip as Fed jitters eclipse M&A fever

 mergers and acquisition activity in Europe in the past few days.

-6.2 percent on the day after a 13 percent rally on Monday.
+Tuesday, rising 5.7 percent on the day after a 13 percent rally

 "Generally, there's been some turbulence every time the Fed